Stochastic Shortest Path: Minimax, Parameter-Free and Towards Horizon-Free Regret: Unknown : Parameter-Free

 This concludes the proof of Thm.\,\ref{thm_key_unknownBstar}.

 \begin{remark} At a high level, our analysis to circumvent the knowledge of $B_{\star}$ boils down to the following argument: if the estimate is too small, we bound the regret by the cumulative cost; otherwise if it is large enough, we recover the regret bound under a known upper bound on $B_\star$.
 Interestingly, this somewhat resembles the reasoning behind the schemes for unknown SSP-diameter $D$ in the adversarial SSP algorithms of \citet[][App.\,I]{rosenberg2020stochastic} and \citet[][App.\,E]{chen2021finding} (recall that $D := \max_{s \in \cS} \min_{\pi \in \Pi_{\textup{proper}}} T^{\pi}(s)$ and that $B_{\star} \leq D \leq T_{\star}$).
 Note however that these schemes change their algorithms' structure: whenever the agent is in a state that is insufficiently visited, it executes the Bernstein-SSP algorithm of \citet{rosenberg2020near} with unit costs until the goal is reached.
 In other words, these schemes first learn to reach the goal (regardless of the costs) and then focus on minimizing the costs to goal.
 In contrast, our scheme for unknown $B_{\star}$ targets the original SSP objective from the start and it does \textit{not} fundamentally alter our algorithm \ALGO with known $B_{\star}$.
-Indeed, the only addition of parameter-free \ALGO is a \textit{dual tracking} of the cumulative costs and \VISGO ranges, and a \textit{careful increment} of the estimate $\wt B$ in the bonus. \end{remark}
+Indeed, the only addition of parameter-free \ALGO is a \textit{dual tracking} of the cumulative costs and \VISGO ranges, and a \textit{careful increment} of the estimate $\wtB$ in the bonus.
+Finally, our scheme only adds ``horizon-free'' lower-order terms (i.e., $B_{\star}, S, A$) as shown in Thm.\,\ref{thm_key_unknownBstar}, as opposed to the aforementioned schemes that introduce a lower-order dependence on the SSP-diameter $D$, which may be much larger than $B_{\star}$. \end{remark}